erawls-neuro/NeuroFreq_public/docs/transforms/nf_ridBornJordan/index.rst

 nf_ridBornJordan
 ================

-The Born-Jordan Distribution, a member of Cohen's class, applies a rectangular kernel in the ambiguity domain.
+The Born-Jordan Distribution, a member of Cohen's (1995) class, applies a rectangular kernel in the ambiguity domain.
+The BJD was proposed in Cohen (1966).
 The BJD is computed using

 .. code-block:: matlab